ousiax/ousiax.github.io/_posts/2016-05-11-how-to-install-python-2.7-from-source-on-centos.md

 ---
 layout: post
-title: "How to Install Python 2.7 On CentOS 6"
+title: "How to Install Python 2.7 from source On CentOS"
 date: 2016-05-11 23-38-01 +0800
 categories: ['Python']
 tags: ['Python', 'CentOS']